Willkommen auf den Seiten des Auswärtigen Amts

 'Schengen' visa can only be applied by residents of Serbia who DO NOT possess Serbian citizenship.
-If you have been living in Serbia for less than six months, please contact the Embassy prior to your appointment for possible exceptions.
+If you have been living in Serbia for less than six months, please contact the Embassy prior to your appointment at TLScontact.

 Please note: In cases where the start of the planned trip will take place in less than 15 calendar days, the application will not be accepted.
 The Embassy strongly recommends submitting applications no later than four weeks before the start of the planned journey, as it may take longer to process in individual cases.

 Schengen-visa applications can only be submitted at the Visa Application Center TLScontact in Omladinskih Brigada 88a (airport city).

 The following documents are required to submit an application:

 - VIDEX (Schengen) form: fill out the form online and submit a duly signed print out at your appointment